 Are these same concerns valid for focal therapy?
 The evidence available to us at this time suggests perhaps not.
 Bahn et al demonstrated in the follow-up of 73 men who had undergone cryotherapy for localised disease, that cancer control in the treated side of the gland was good70.
 In almost all men, based on year-on-year TRUS and targeted biopsy there was no recurrence of disease in the treated side70.
 Around 40% of men would however, have biopsy positive disease at 5 years post surgery70.
 Likewise, Rouget et al reported on 191 patients who were treated for localised prostate cancer with high-intensity focussed ultrasound.
-At a mean follow-up of 55.5 months the metastatic-free survival was 97.4%71.
+At a mean follow-up of 55.5 months the metastases-free survival was 97.4%71.
 When one looks at the existing literature as a whole, then a similar picture emerges.
-In studies reporting short to medium term follow-up, that on postoperative biopsy, the rates of any cancer being detected are between 3.7% and 23%, which falls to 0% to 17% when adjusted for clinical significance64.
+In studies reporting short to medium term follow-up, on postoperative biopsy, the rates of any cancer being detected are between 3.7% and 23%, which falls to 0% to 17% when adjusted for clinical significance64.
 0% to 33% require further whole gland therapy and as the follow-up lacks longevity the rates of metastasis or death from disease are 0% to 0.3%44.
 We argue that this evidence shows good disease control in the short to medium term.

 Reason 7 – ‘There is no data from randomised controlled trials’

 No there is not.
 In fact there is little in the way of comparative data at all.
 But one cannot ignore that our advocacy of the efficacy of radical prostatectomy is based on a single comparative study of radical prostatectomy versus no early intervention at all71 even though a subsequent RCT showed no overall survival benefit in treatment compared to watchful waiting72.
 This is not a problem solely experienced by focal therapy, or even urology in general.
 The extent of the problems experienced in surgical comparative research cannot be understated.
 As we can see from the examples above, surgeons think they know best and patients usually want to have choice in their treatment.
 Our treatment of renal cell carcinoma once again can provide a pertinent example.
 In 2010 the European Association of Urology published its guidelines for treating localised renal cell carcinoma.
 They stated, “Patients with low-stage RCC (T1) should undergo nephron sparing surgery.
 Radical nephrectomy is no longer the gold standard of treatment in these cases73.”
-These were published before the EORTC randomised controlled trial comparing the oncological outcomes of the two techniques reported 74.
+These were published before the EORTC RCT comparing the oncological outcomes of the two techniques reported 74.
 As a result the trial investigators lost equipoise.
-As they stated three years previously when reporting on complications of the two techniques, “The oncologic results are eagerly awaited to confirm that NSS is an acceptable approach for small asymptomatic RCCs.”
+As they stated three years previously when reporting on complications of the two techniques, “The oncologic results are eagerly awaited to confirm that NSS [nerve-sparing surgery] is an acceptable approach for small asymptomatic RCCs.”
 It was revealing that they wished to confirm the disease control outcomes and not discover it relative to nephrectomy.

 Can we improve on our similar predicament in prostate cancer?
 As things stand we have had some successes.
 However, the number of failures outweighs these.
 Invariably, our trials have failed either due to low patient recruitment, or lack of physician equipoise75.
 We can, and must, keep making attempts to design trials that will gather good comparative data.
 However, rejecting focal therapy due to an issue that plagues all of surgery is not consistent with changes in practice that have been advocated and made based on non-comparative data.